Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/unicode-overview/essay.md

 The question is whether it can carry real writing, real tools, and real data without breaking them.

-The ecosystem should be judged as a real production environment, not as a thought experiment waiting for its first serious implementation.
+The ecosystem should be judged as a real production environment, not as an unimplemented thought experiment.

 ## What would count as progress